Why did an Australian visitor visa refusal happen to you?

 2. No sufficient incentives to return to your country

-Australian visitor visa refusal can happen if the applicant has a big gap of unemployment or education.
+Australian visitor visa refusal can happen if the applicant has a big gap in unemployment or education.

 And that the visitor did not provide enough evidence to demonstrate why they could not get a job in their country of residence,